bl000m/inception_42/README.md

 12. Install Make: `sudo apt-get install make`
 13. Modify the `/etc/hosts` file and assign `login.42.fr` to `127.0.0.1`
 14. Manually create the following directories in the root: `data/mariadb` and `data/wordpress`
+15. Install Docker server (docker engine) + Docker client following the steps below.
+Docker Engine is responsible for running and managing Docker containers on the server, while Docker Client is used to interact with the Docker Server and execute commands.

 ## Installation Process for Docker Engine
 1. Uninstall old versions: